Kristin Prim: The Provocateur

 In early 2016, Prim launched The Provocateur, a digital archive of handwritten letters written by venerated females within the arts to fellow women.
 The Provocateur is a feminist project in scope, calling on culture's leading women to lend articles of advice to young women.
 The Provocateur has included collaborators such as Roxane Gay, Sandra Bernhard, King Princess, Linda Perry, Nikki Reed, Alison Mosshart, Janet Mock, Shirley Manson, Floria Sigismondi, Phyllis Nagy, Taylor Momsen, and Amanda Palmer.

 The Provocateur was relaunched by Prim in late 2020, boasting a revamped format and a new roster of noteworthy women.

 In 2024, The Provocateur was merged with Lenoir to form Noir.

 Noir

 In a merger between media outlet The Provocateur and lingerie house Lenoir, Prim founded Noir in late 2024.
-Continuing the spirit of both companies, Noir is an online media outlet and design house that engages in deep, intimate conversations with female cultural icons about womanhood, power, and self-actualization.
+Noir is an online media outlet and design house that engages in deep, intimate conversations with female cultural icons about womanhood, power, and self-actualization.

 Noir has collaborated with Dita Von Teese, Janice Dickinson, Paz de la Huerta, Cosey Fanni Tutti, Omahyra Mota, Margaret Cho, Sandra Bernhard, Miki Berenyi, Gaye Advert, Chelsea Wolfe, Kelli Ali, Roberta Bayley, Cherry Vanilla, Elayne Angel, Sally Potter, Isabel LaRosa, and MØ, among others.